andersy005/spark-xarray/README.md

 We will guide you how to install spark-xarray.
 However, we will assume that an Apache Spark installation is available.

-### git & pip
+### Install from source
-Clone the repository directly from GitHub and install it aftwards using ```pip```.
+Clone the repository directly from GitHub and install it aftwards using ```setup.py```.
 This will also resolve possible missing dependencies.

 ```
 git clone https://github.com/andersy005/spark-xarray.git
 cd spark-xarray
-pip install -e .
+python setup.py install
 ```